 Crippled as Germany was by the war of 1914-18 and by the surrender of the greater part of her merchant tonnage, in reparation for the damage done by her submarines.
 Thus her shipping tonnage dropped to almost nothing.
 The Cunard White Star liner Majestic, to quote one well-known example of a surrendered vessel, was originally the Bismarck.
 A vigorous policy of reconstruction was embarked upon, however, under State control and, due chiefly to these Government measures, the German fleet can to-day claim to be one of the most efficient in the world.
 This fine and efficient fleet embodies many German inventions of naval architecture and engineering.
 This chapter is by Frank Bowen who describes all branches of German shipping, from the barges and river steamers which ply up and down the Rhine and other German rivers, to the giant liners Bremen and Europa, which carry passengers between Germany and the United States.
-The article is the sixth in the series on Sea Transport of the Nations.

 On the West Coast of Scotland and in the Islands, where there are few railways and where roads are indifferent, transport depends almost entirely upon the sturdy packets which range from early paddle steamers to modern diesel-electric ships.
 This chapter describes the services maintained by the MacBrayne boats, and gives particulars of some of the best-known vessels.
 Readers of Boswell’s “Journal of a Tour to the Hebrides with Dr Johnson” will be particularly struck by the difference that the last hundred years have made in the shipping in this part of the world; tourists nowadays can do their travelling in much greater comfort than was enjoyed by the Doctor.
 The article is by C. Hamilton Ellis.